joedemartinez/hcm-Mongo/readMe.txt

 INSTRUCTIONS

 - Start your apache and mysql database in xampp
-1. import the localhost.sql into your database
+- import the localhost.sql into your database
-2. open a terminal in the mysql folder
-3. run the command "nodemon server.js" to start and run the database "hcm" if port number is being used by another, change the port
+-
-4. open a terminal in the mongodb folder
+- open a terminal in the mongodb & hcmApp folder and run npm install
-5. run the command "nodemon app.js" to start and run the database
+- Open mongod folder and run the command "nodemon app.js" to start and run the database
-6. Go into the hcmApp and run the angular project "ng serve"
+- Go into the hcmApp and run the angular project "ng serve"